department-of-veterans-affairs/diffusion-marketplace/README.md

 15. `rails practice_editors:add_practice_owners_to_practice_editors` - Adds each practice owner to the practice editors list of their corresponding practice
 16. `rails va_facilities:fix_data_va_facilities` - updates bad data in the va_facilities table (complexity field: 'fy17_parent_station_complextity_level')
 17. `rails practice_partners:apply_is_major_flag_to_partners` - Creates/updates certain flagship practice partners and applies the 'is_major' flag to them
+18. `rails practice_partners:add_new_practice_partners` - Adds new practice partners to the DB based on a spreadsheet provided in March 2022

 To reset all of the data and do the process all over again, run:
 ```bash